 Editing | Public Relations, Advertising & Media Management |

-After completing a diploma in Journalism and Mass Communication, various job opportunities are available to the student.
+After completing a Diploma in Journalism and Mass Communication, various job opportunities are available to the student.
 Some of the career options after completing a Diploma in Journalism and Mass Communication are mentioned below.

 Job Role | Average Salary (LPA) | Years of Experience |